"Envision success," they say at Tony Robbins events.

 What's harder is to imagine the details.
 You might get called a fool.

-"Visualize success because you'll reach it" is the most common argument here.
+"Visualize success because you'll reach it," they say.

 But just as powerful: visualize success because you might not want it.